Macmod/pwnable-writeups/toddlers/asm.md

 # Asm

 For this challenge we have to write some shellcode.
-If you don't know what these are, shellcode is machine code used to exploit buffer overflows, commonly created to spawn a shell.
+If you don't know what this is, it's machine code used to exploit buffer overflows, commonly created to spawn a shell.
 We'll work locally to save time.

 Let's read the code: